Anostomus ternetzi

 Distribution

-Type locality is ‘Palital, Estado Guárico, Venezuela’ which appears to correspond to a wetland called Esteros de Palital in the Aguaro-Guariquito National Park of Guárico state, northern Venezuela.
+Type locality is ‘Palital, Estado Guárico, Venezuela’, which appears to correspond to a wetland named Esteros de Palital in the Aguaro-Guariquito National Park of Guárico state, northern Venezuela.

-Its distribution in Brazil is somewhat unclear with patchy records existing from the Araguaia and Xingu river basins.
+Its distribution in Brazil is somewhat unclear, but there exist a series of patchy records from the Araguaia and Xingu river basins.

 Habitat